zlx/left_side/README.md

 ## TODO

-1. add generate command to create section: copy example to left_side/section.yml

-2. move css to app assets to make it modify
+- move css to app assets to make it modify

-3. use url_helper in yml file
+- use url_helper in yml file

-4. refactor the code
+- refactor the code

 ## Contributing